 What would you do if your kid lost a tooth?
-You’d put it under a pillow, tell a tale about a fairy and swap the thing for a couple of bucks at night.
+You’d put it under a pillow, tell a tale about a fairy, and swap the thing for a couple of bucks at night.
 That’s what any sane person would do, right?
 Contact us to learn more about london rent flats

 I’d bet you loved your colored pens in school.
 They were so useful when you needed to highlight the important stuff shared in class.
 If you are anything like me – you liked that one Pilot pen with glittered red ink more than anything.

-My point is that everything you do or like or are simply ok with might seem as something wrong or wretched to people from another culture.
-Same can be said about London and Londoners – they have their own unique sets of traditions you are to follow if you wish to blend in.
+My point is that everything you do or like or are okay with might seem like something wrong or wretched to people from another culture.
+The same can be said about London and Londoners – they have their own unique sets of traditions you are to follow if you wish to blend in.

 They say that the Tube is London’s number one way of getting around the city.
-“They” also say that they’ve seen the Loch Ness Monster playing the violin.
-Don’t believe everything “they” say but rather check your facts.
+“They” also say they’ve seen the Loch Ness Monster playing the violin.
+Don’t believe everything “they” say, but rather check your facts.

 Ok, walking is good.
 We got that.
 What’s next?
 The proper way of walking, of course.